pivotal-cf/terraforming-azure/README.md

 # Terraforming Azure [![build-status](https://infra.ci.cf-app.com/api/v1/teams/main/pipelines/terraforming-azure/jobs/deploy-pas/badge)](https://infra.ci.cf-app.com/teams/main/pipelines/terraforming-azure)

+## Deprecation Notice
+The intention is to archive this repo.
+The new repos for the templates can be found here: [paving-pas](https://github.com/pivotal/paving-pas) and [paving-pks](https://github.com/pivotal/paving-pks).
+These repos hold the templates for Azure, AWS, and GCP.

 ## How Does One Use This?

 Please note that the master branch is generally *unstable*.
 If you are looking for something "tested", please consume one of our [releases](https://github.com/pivotal-cf/terraforming-azure/releases).